Conflict management style: Collaborating

 According to Thomas and Kilmann, collaborating is mutual problem solving that aims to satisfy the needs of all parties.
 This mode ranks high on both the assertiveness and cooperativeness scales.
 This mode can be facilitated when personal relationships are close, because such individuals are apt to dig deeper to find the root of the conflict and alternate solutions.
-One learns the other party's insights to try and find a creative solution to the conflict.
+One learns the other party's insights to try to find a creative solution to the conflict.
 This mode is best used when one needs an integrative solution, because all parties needs are too important to not be addressed, and because one wants to combine insights, or work through hard feelings in the relationship.
 However, if time or scale is concerned, collaborative conflict management can be both time-consuming and emotionally draining, due to its intensive nature.
-Collaborating is required from both parties to come to a logical conclusion.
+Collaboration is required from both parties to come to a logical conclusion.
 Furthermore, to obtain effective results, parties should be well experienced and capable of discussing their needs and wants.
 This conflict style is not good for solving smaller, more trivial issues due to its in-depth nature.

 Competing

 The competing mode is one in which each individual prioritizes their own position; it is assertive and often results in one-sided communication.
 In this mode the individual will be standing up for their rights, defending their position, or simply trying to win.
 Competitiveness can exasperate the initial conflict and potentially harm a close relationship.
 This mode is typically used when a quick decision needs to be made, when someone needs to protect themselves, or when someone believes their point of view is wholly correct.
-Participants in this mode may be closed off to accepting others' ideas, and use of this mode does not always arrive at a permanent solution, in fact, it can escalate the issues instead.
-Although this may be true, when speaking to larger groups, professionally, one can more easily gain trust and success.
+Participants in this mode may be closed off to accepting others' ideas, and use of this mode does not always arrive at a permanent solution; in fact, it can escalate the issues instead.
+Although this may be true, when speaking to larger groups professionally, one can more easily gain trust and success.